Understanding Einstein’s Special Relativity Physics

 Remember that the angle must be less than 45º (π/4 radians) because nothing in Special Relativity theory can travel faster than light, which travels on those light cones we discussed, whose surfaces are at 45° to the x-axis (and to the t-axis).

 In our daily human world, speeds are far less than a substantial fraction of the speed of light.
 We might call them “Newtonian” speeds.
-This means that our measurements of t and are very nearly coincident (and ⍺ is extremely small), and everyone tends to agree on train times at any station, wherever we are – fortunately – and therefore we don’t usually miss our connections.
+This means that our real-life measurements of t and are very nearly coincident, with extremely small differences, and everyone tends to agree on train times at any station, wherever we are – fortunately – and therefore we don’t usually miss our connections.

 Let’s now see how relates to Bar’s relative velocity to me, v, using Hermann Bondi’s k-calculus.